 - Collaboration – We embody partnership through action.

 - Communication – We value diverse voices and viewpoints where all have a place at the table.
-We embrace constructive, open dialog as a means to problem solving.
+We embrace constructive, open dialog as a means of problem-solving.

 - Scientific integrity – We rely on sound science to assess the health of the watershed and share information with the community.